 Dr. No (1962) - "James Bond Theme" by Monty Norman and the John Barry Orchestra

-There are themes to great Westerns, and then there's the main title to "The Good, the Bad, and the Ugly."
-Ennio Morricone's theme to Sergio Leone's classic "spaghetti" Western -- the last in Leone's "Dollars Trilogy" -- features Old West allusions, including a whistle meant to recall a howling coyote.
-Three different instruments are then heard, each representing the different characters: a flute for Blondie, a/k/a "The Man with No Name" (the Good), an ocarina for Angel Eyes (the Bad), and human vocals for Tuco (the Ugly).
-Morricone's theme and score has penetrated pop culture to the point that it can stand completely separate from the movie and still evoke the same emotions.
-It's almost a crime that his score was not even nominated for an Oscar that year, but the theme did peak at #4 on Billboard's "200 Album" chart, and became a pop hit for musican Hugo Montenegro, who covered it a year later -- so, at least there's that...
+There are great themes to great Westerns, and then there's the "Main Title" to "The Good, the Bad, and the Ugly."
+Ennio Morricone's theme to Sergio Leone's classic "spaghetti" Western -- the last in Leone's "Dollars Trilogy" -- features a number of Old West allusions, including a whistle that recalls a howling coyote.
+Three different instruments are heard throughout in the piece, each representing the different characters.
+A flute sings for Blondie, a/k/a "The Man with No Name" (the Good).
+An ocarina plays for Angel Eyes (the Bad).
+And, human vocals come in for Tuco (the Ugly).
+Morricone's theme and score has become so synonymous with Westerns that it can stand completely separate from the film and still evoke the same emotions.
+It's almost a crime that Morricone's score was not even nominated for an Oscar that year.
+But, the theme did peak at #4 on Billboard's "200 Album" chart.
+It even became a pop hit for musician Hugo Montenegro, who covered it a year after the film's release -- so, at least there's that...

 Raiders of the Lost Ark (1981) - "Raiders March" by John Williams

 It's no surprise that John Williams takes up most of this list.
-From his themes for "E.T." and "Harry Potter" to "Schindler's List," and everything in between, we could have easily made this an "Iconic John Williams Themes" list.
-Out of all of his themes over the years, though, none is more iconic than his theme to "Raiders of the Lost Ark."
-Meant to evoke feelings of adventure, while also harkening back to the grand themes from adventure movie serials of the '30s and '40s, the "Raiders March" went on to become synonymous with the Indiana Jones franchise itself.
-Williams' "Raiders" score was nominated for an Oscar, but lost to another iconic score, Vangelis' triumphant synthesized symphony from "Chariots of Fire."
+Between his themes from "E.T." and "Harry Potter" to "Jaws" and "Schindler's List," we could have easily made this a list of "Iconic John Williams Movie Themes."
+Out of all of his themes over the years, though, almost none is more iconic than his theme to "Raiders of the Lost Ark."
+Meant to evoke feelings of adventure, while also harkening back to the grand themes of the adventure movie serials of the '30s and '40s, the "Raiders March" has become synonymous with the Indiana Jones franchise itself.
+Williams' "Raiders" score was nominated for an Oscar, but ended up losing to another iconic score -- Vangelis' triumphant synthesized symphony from "Chariots of Fire."

 2001: A Space Odyssey (1968) - "Also sprach Zarathustra" by Richard Strauss

-A fanfare of horns blare, and heart-pounding timpanis boom, in the opening of "2001: A Space Odyssey," as an ape tosses a bone in the air.
+A fanfare of horns blare, and heart-pounding timpanis boom, as an ape tosses a bone in the air.
 It's suddenly transformed into a spaceship, and the evolution of man culminates in time with the soaring crescendo of Richard Strauss' timeless flourish.
-Kubrick wanted his space drama to be a near non-verbal experience.
-Traces of this can still be found in the movie: the aforementioned scene with early man, and of course the space-trippy ending sequence.
+This is the celebrated opening to Stanley Kubrick's sci-fi masterpiece "2001: A Space Odyssey."
+Kubrick wanted his space drama to be an almost non-verbal experience.
+Traces of this can still be found in the movie, from the aforementioned opening scene, to the space-trippy ending sequence.
 Kubrick wanted the music, more than the dialogue, to evoke the drama and emotions.
-To get this to sound exactly right, Kubrick originially asked his "Sparticus" and "Dr. Strangelove" composer, Alex North, to compose the score.
+To get this to sound exactly right, he originally asked his "Sparticus" and "Dr. Strangelove" composer, Alex North, to compose the score.
 But, Kubrick was moved more by the classical pieces he picked out as placeholders.
-And, thus we have Strauss' 1896 tone poem, and Johann Strauss' famous 1866 waltz, "The Blue Danube" and other classical pieces in a film about the future.
+And, thus we have Strauss' 1896 tone poem, and Johann Strauss' famous 1866 waltz, "The Blue Danube," and other classical pieces, in a film about the future.
 The perfect irony; but someone should have told North – he had no idea his score was removed until he saw the film at its premiere.

-Fun fact: John Williams wrote the main theme to "Star Wars" in the same key as 20th Century Fox's famous fanfare, knowing that both pieces of music would be heard back to back, so the effect of hearing both would be seemless and less jarring for the viewer.
+Fun fact: John Williams wrote the main theme to "Star Wars" in the same key as 20th Century Fox's famous fanfare.
+Williams knew that both pieces of music would be heard back to back, so he purposely composed the theme to seamlessly blend, making it less jarring for the viewer.
 With its place at the start of the movie, what was originally written as a main theme for hero Luke Skywalker has gone on to become the main theme of the entire franchise.
 As the movie became a massive force of pop culture, it was no surprise that Williams' romantic, heroic and Oscar-winning score would too.
-The main theme -- which peaked at # 10 on the Billboard "Hot 100" -- even ended up with it's own disco cover (this was, of course, the '70s).
+The main theme -- which peaked at # 10 on the Billboard "Hot 100" -- in true '70s fashion, even ended up with it's own disco cover.